bottimaakari/osrs-gui-bots/README.md

-# osrs-bots-collection
+# osrs-bot-collection

+If you found this repo anywhere close to useful, please hit it with a Star and maybe even give it a Follow to keep yourself tuned on any updates.

-A Bot collection for OSRS (OldSchool RuneScape (tm)) using AutoPy and OpenCV for automating different processes.
+A collection of bots for OSRS (OldSchool RuneScape (tm)) using AutoPy and OpenCV for automating different processes.

 Repository also contains several 'blind' coordinate-based clicker bots to serve the purpose until guibots have been finished.

+Based on the randomness of the clicker bots and independecy over the OSRS client process, these scripts should be pretty undetectable.
+A random quantum data is used as the randomness source to maximize the entropy.
+Every action is randomized as much as possible.

+DISCLAIMER: This is solely a study project on creating automation over OSRS.
+Note that it is against the TOS and rules of Runescape to use any kind of automation while playing, thus I (the author) will not hold any responsibility on any account bans, loss of money or effort, or any other kind of loss caused to you by these bots.
+You have been warned.

 # GUI-bots
 Scripts for different purposes separated in own Python files.